Bowling (Malcolm in the Middle): Plot

+First reality

-When Lois takes the boys, she only has enough money for one pair of shoes and makes them share.
-Right away, both Malcolm and Reese notice a pretty girl named Beth (Alex McKenna) at the party.
-Lois soon learns that there are no adults chaperoning, then decides to stay and chaperone it herself.
-Reese impresses Beth, but is repeatedly interrupted before he can tell her a joke.
-Malcolm does terribly at bowling, and Lois' overbearing encouragement only makes the ridiculing worse.
-When he finally stands up to her, he only embarrasses himself.
-Beth finds Malcolm's courage endearing and kisses him, but Lois breaks it up and takes everyone home.
-Meanwhile, Dewey tricks Hal into reading him a bedtime story, which puts Hal to sleep.
-Free to do whatever he wants, Dewey orders pizza and watches R-rated movies.
+Mother Lois (Jane Kaczmarek) takes the boys to the bowling party.
+Right away, both Malcolm and Reese notice a girl at their party named Beth (Alex McKenna).
+Lois soon learns that there are no adults chaperoning, and decides to stay to chaperone it herself.
+Reese impresses Beth, but is repeatedly interrupted before he can tell her a joke he claims she will enjoy.
+Malcolm does terribly at bowling, and Lois' overbearing encouragement only makes the ridiculing from others worse.
+When he finally stands up to her, he only embarrasses himself by missing an easy shot.
+Beth is put off by Reese' taunting, and kisses Malcolm, finding his courage endearing.
+However, Lois breaks it up and takes everyone home.
+Meanwhile, father Hal (Bryan Cranston) watches Dewey at home, and acts empathetic towards him.
+Dewey makes Hal read him a bedtime story, which puts Hal to sleep.
+Up past his bedtime, Dewey orders pizza and watches R-rated movies.

+Second reality

-When Hal drives the boys, he buys two pairs of shoes, having stolen money from Lois' wallet, and sends them off while he takes a lane to himself.
-Reese's joke disgusts Beth, but Malcolm does well at bowling and Beth is impressed with him.
-Reese, jealous, tries to throw a bowling ball at Malcolm.
-He misses and hits a large man, who furiously chases him.
-Hal makes a strike and attempts a perfect game by repeating his actions before the strike.
-Malcolm leads Beth behind the pinsetter machines to make out, but his shirt catches in a pinsetter.
-He tumbles into Hal's lane, ruining the perfect game.
+Hal drives the boys to the party, and sends them off while he takes a lane to himself.
+Reese tells Beth his joke, where he splashes her with soda, and she leaves upset.
+Malcolm does well at bowling, and Beth is impressed with his skills.
+Reese, jealous, tries to throw a bowling ball at Malcolm, but misses and hits a large man, who furiously chases him.
+Hal makes a strike and attempts a perfect game by repeating his actions before the strike, including having the same people present.
+Malcolm leads Beth behind the bowling arena to kiss, but his shirt catches in a pinsetter, and tumbles onto Hal's lane, ruining the game.
 Hal angrily takes Malcolm to the car and orders Reese to come out of hiding in the photo booth.
 The large man notices Reese and beats him up.
-Meanwhile, Dewey cannot fool Lois, but when he appears to give up, she suspects he is plotting something.
-Eventually, Lois lets Dewey watch television, but only something he cannot enjoy: C-SPAN.
-Neither is sure who won.
+Concurrently, Lois watches Dewey, who tries and fails to fool her.
+When he appears to give up, she suspects he is plotting something, and isn't sure how to deal with the situation.
+Eventually, Lois lets Dewey watch television, but only C-SPAN, and neither is sure who won.

-In the end, both realities are again shown side-by-side, with Hal and Lois simultaneously coming home and saying to their spouse: "Next time, you take them."

-Cultural references
+Production

+"Bowling" was directed by Todd Holland, and written by Alex Reid in his third writing credit for the series.
+The script for the episode was completed on December 11, 2000, and Reid was given final writing credits on March 8, 2001.

-The episode's plot serves as a parody of Sliding Doors, in which two different timelines with the same characters are explored.
-The X-Files had previously done a similar episode, and Dan Harmon used this episode for inspiration of the Community episode "Remedial Chaos Theory".
+According to Reid, the plot for the episode came about while he was on a writers retreat with the series' staff.
+He stated that he knew when the episode was being created that it "had the potential to be very interesting".
+Its plot serves as a direct parody of the 1998 film Sliding Doors, in which two different timelines with the same characters are similarly explored.
+The X-Files had previously done a similar episode also revolving around alternate realities, and Dan Harmon cited the episode for inspiration of an episode of his show Community, "Remedial Chaos Theory".